Warrantless Entry / Warrantless Search

 Typically, plaintiffs do not sue solely for a warrantless entry and search, but also for police officers' conduct once they enter.
 In many cases, there are multiple causes of action that accompany the claim of a Fourth Amendment violation, such as false arrest, excessive force, assault and battery, malicious prosecution, or abuse of process.
 For example, after a warrantless entry and search, the residents of the home may be subject to verbal abuse or a strip search, or they may be cuffed and placed on the floor.Consult a New York City Attorney for a Claim of Police Misconduct

 If you are subject to a warrantless entry and search in New York City, you may have grounds to file a lawsuit.
+It is always difficult to sue police and their supervisors.
+There is a shortened window of time within which to provide notice of your suit in the event that you want to bring common law claims against the municipality as well, so you should contact an attorney as soon as possible.
 At Phillips & Associates, our civil rights lawyers offer experienced representation for victims of police misconduct throughout New York City, including in Manhattan, Brooklyn, and Queens.
 Call us at (212) 248-7431 or contact us through our online form.